-- Confirm that you’ve logged your structured education and clinical experience requirements in your online account.
+- Confirm that you’ve logged your structured education and clinical experience requirements in our online postprimary tool.
 Note: ARRT must approve your structured education activities—and a verifier must sign off on your clinical experience requirements—before you can submit your application.

 Preparing and Submitting Your Application

 - Access the postprimary application through your online account.